SyedHamzaKhalil/HidayaVoiceAI-/README.md

 # HidayaVoiceAI-
-Shazam for the Quran!
+Shazam but for the Quran!
 HidayaAI Identifies Quranic verses from audio clips using fingerprint matching; built with Java, Spring Boot, MongoDB, and custom audio-processing